At some point your small business may need an infusion of cash — either to get through a slow season or to unlock a more prosperous future.

 The business has a rhythm: Incoming revenue pays outgoing expenses which require more incoming revenue.
 It’s kind of like inhaling and exhaling.
 If your business gets off rhythm — which can happen because of unexpected expenses or the seasonal nature of your trade — BlueVine can help through invoice factoring.

-Loans can vary in size from $20,000 to $5 million, and the longest loan term is 13 weeks — basically one quarter in your fiscal year.
+Loans can vary in size from $20,000 to $5 million, and the longest loan term is 13 weeks — basically one-quarter of your fiscal year.

 BlueVine Invoice Factoring Pros: